-- 1. You are not getting certain medical care you want, and you believe that our plan covers this care.
+- 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan.
 Ask for a coverage decision.
 Section 6.2. - 2.
-Our plan will not approve the medical care your doctor or other health care provider wants to give you, and you believe that our plan covers this care.
+Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan.
 Ask for a coverage decision.
 Section 6.2. - 3.
-You have received medical care that you believe our plan should cover, but we have said we will not pay for this care.
+You have received medical care that you believe should be covered by the plan, but we have said we will not pay for this care.
 Make an appeal.
 Section 6.3. - 4.
-You have received and paid for medical care that you believe our plan should cover, and you want to ask our plan to reimburse you for this care.
+You have received and paid for medical care that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care.
 Send us the bill.
+Section 6.5.

-Section 6.5. - 5.
-You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
+5. You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
 Make an appeal.
 Section 6.3.